fawazsiddiqi/recommendation-system-with-a-Restricted-Boltzmann-Machine-using-tensorflow/README.md

 5. Run the Notebook.

    In the open Notebook, click **Run** to run the cells one at a time.
-The rest of the tutorial follows the order of the Notebook.
+The rest of the tutorial follows the order of the Notebook which will explain the working of RBM's and Reccomendation systems